Skip to content

 tecnocurva.com.br Listed by incransom Ransomware Group

 On July 6, 2026, the Brazilian automotive parts manufacturer Tecnocurva appeared on the leak site of the ransomware group Incransom.
 Public reporting indicates the company’s internal files were exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or employment records were stored in those systems could now be at risk.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or employment records were stored in those systems could now be at risk.

 Tecnocurva specializes in curved, welded, and stamped tubular assemblies, structural and exhaust pipes, and stamped parts for the heavy and agricultural vehicle sector.
 The company states it maintains high technical standards with a focus on performance.
 Available reporting describes the incident as a ransomware attack in which internal files were taken before the threat actors listed the victim on their public leak site.
 No confirmed total of records or specific data fields has been published, but ransomware incidents of this type routinely expose employee names, contact details, government identification numbers, financial records, and vendor contracts.